 This bread is soft and moist and really filling.
 It’s such a huge treat when you are off grains!
 Because its high in protein and fibre (unlike normal breads) you don’t need to eat it with extra protein in order to avoid blood sugar dips and energy crashes.
 Enjoy it with my special buttery spread for bread, with virgin coconut oil or organic butter (or clarified butter for dairy intolerant people).
-If you want to increase your energy levels, use the coconut oil as a spread instead of butter (unlike butter, coconut goes straight into energy production when you eat it)
+If you want to increase your energy levels, use the coconut oil as a spread instead of butter (unlike butter, the MCT fraction of coconut oil – about 50% – goes straight into energy production)

-100g flax seeds – very finely ground.
+100g milled flax seeds.
 Flax is another name for linseed.

 20g ground almonds